|Academic Term||Autumn Quarter|

 |Program Manager||Darielle Horsey | email@example.com|

-Both sessions will be held in PDL B-528 (Padelford Hall, B wing, 5th floor)
+All sessions will be held in PDL B-528 (Padelford Hall, B wing, 5th floor).

 |Visas||This country is part of the Schengen area.
 Note that there are strict rules and restrictions for foreign visitors to this area that may impact a student's ability to travel within the region before or after their program, or to attend two subsequent programs in this area.
 It is critical that the student reviews the information and scenarios here to learn more about Schengen area visa requirements.|